“Sometimes, I don’t seek a piece of life-changing advice. All that I ask for is peace of soul and mind. An inner-world that’s void of noise.”

 Rinse your mind and heart.

-Let them get rid of the information you’ve stuffed in them by consuming different kind of content over time.
+Let them get rid of the information you’ve stuffed in them by consuming different kinds of content over time.

 Here’s what usually happens to me: